 In addition to participating in the Tuition Exchange, LMU also participates in FACHEX, an undergraduate tuition remission program that allows dependent children of full-time faculty and staff who are eligible for tuition remission benefits at LMU to apply for tuition remission benefits at one of the participating Jesuit institutions.

-For more information regarding the FACHEX program, application procedures and deadlines, click here.
+Read more about the FACHEX program, application procedures and deadlines.